ianstormtaylor/slate/Contributing.md

 Once you've got the watcher running, you no longer need to do the longer `yarn run test` (which builds the source before each run)—you can instead use `yarn run tests` which skips that.

 If you need to debug something, you can add a `debugger` line to the source, and then run `yarn run tests debug`.
-Or, if you only want to run a specific test or tests, you can run `yarn run tests -- --fgrep="match this string"` flag which will filter the tests being run.
+Or, if you only want to run a specific test or tests, you can run `yarn run tests --fgrep="slate-react"` flag which will filter the tests being run.

 ## Running Examples